 We may also collect details of your interests and preferences (such as campaigns, the ways you support us or types of causes you care about).
 Your activities and involvement with LCF will result in personal data being created.
 This could include details of how you’ve helped us by volunteering or being involved with our campaigns or events.

 We may collect information about certain supporters (e.g. particularly well known or influential people) from public sources.
-This could include public databases (such as Companies House), news or other media.
+This could include public data bases (such as Companies House or LinkedIn), news or other media.

 If this does occur, we will be very clear with you that we wished to collect such information, our reason for collecting such information, and that we would only do so with your specific consent and permission.
 We’ll also take extra care to ensure your privacy rights are protected.